clublettreurs/cure-script/config/docs/en/7-negative-forms-and-adjectives-in-past-tense.md

 ::: info
 In the video, Dolly makes a mistake and shows a black が car in ペンだ.
-I fixed it through my "highly professional" skills in Paint (•̀o•́)ง… anyway here is her comment.
+I fixed it through my «highly professional» skills in Paint (•̀o•́)ง… anyway here is her comment.

 ![](../media/image37.webp)